How does governance work in our Trust?

 The Local Governing Body

 The Local Governing Body of each school – holds the Principal and Senior Leaders of their schools to account.
 They work most closely with the professional leaders in their schools on behalf of: children, young people, parents and the community.
 Their primary concern is that their children or young people have a great experience at school and are well safeguarded.
 They ensure that progress is strong and targets are monitored, achieved and reported on to the Board.
 They represent the interests of pupils and parents to the Board and in turn hold the Executive Head and the Board to account for ensuring standards of learning and welfare are kept high.
 Each Local Governing Body has 9 Governors.

 Directors of the Trust

-Directors of the Trust collectively are The Board – They work directly with the Executive Head to ensure successful delivery of Trust goals.
+Directors of the Trust collectively are The Board – They work directly with the CEO to ensure successful delivery of Trust goals.
 Their primary concern is ensuring the Trust is run properly and to plan strategically for the overall success of every child in each school.
 The Board controls financial and risk management functions for the Trust as a whole.
 Directors hold the Local Governing Bodies accountable for the progress, protection and partnerships of their school – the three Ps.
-They review the workings of the Executive Head.
+They review the workings of the CEO.
 We have eight Directors.

 Chief Executive Officer (CEO)

 The Chief Executive Officer (CEO) reports directly to the Board.
 She makes recommendations to the Board and LGBs and line manages and reviews the workings of the Principals.
 Her primary role is school improvement and leadership capacity.
 She line manages the Finance Director of the Trust and the Trust’s Safeguarding and SENCO Director